brummer10/Mamba/README.md

 ### MIDI File player

-You could select a MIDI file with the File Selector.
+You could select a MIDI file with the File Selector, or just drag'n drop it from your Filemanager on the Keyboard.
 It will be loaded in the play buffer of the first channel, regardless how much channels it use.
 You could use then channel 2 - 16 to record your own playing into it.
 To play along with it you could use any channel.
 A loaded file will become the Master channel for the looper.

 To save your work just go to Menu -> "File" -> "Save MIDI file as", select the path and enter a file name.